httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 Similarly the "\\" character in a label MUST be escaped as "\\\\" and then percent-encoded.
 Other uses of "\\" MUST NOT appear in the label after percent-decoding.
-For example, if there is a DNS name "backslash\\name.example.com", it would first be escaped as "backslash\\\\name.example.com", and the percent-encoded as follows:
+For example, if there is a DNS name "backslash\\name.example.com", it would first be escaped as "backslash\\\\name.example.com", and then percent-encoded as follows:

 ~~~ http-message
 Proxy-Status: proxy.example.net; next-hop="2001:db8::1";